 Calculating Wrongful Death Non-Economic Damages Under Colorado Law

 Under the Colorado Wrongful Death Act, the plaintiff in a case wrongful death damages can opt for a flat solatium award in lieu of non-economic damages.
 The award of $50,000 is adjusted for inflation as needed.

 If a wrongful death plaintiff accepts the solatium award in lieu of non-economic damages, they need only prove liability and not the extent of their non-economic damages.

 If the plaintiff does not accept the solatium award, they can sure for a higher amount of non-economic damages.
 Colorado law originally capped wrongful death non-economic damages at $250,000, but the limit has increased significantly over the years with adjustments for inflation.

-How a Denver Personal Injury Attorney Can Help
+How a Denver Wrongful Death Attorney Can Help